 Jun Takahashi’s UNDERCOVER is one of fashion’s most intriguing brands.
 Between menswear, womenswear, and a whole host of diffusion lines, and collaborations, Takahashi’s vision is boundary pushing and always uniquely his own.
 Even when he’s paying homage to the many pop cultural icons – from movies and music to art – that litter his work (and there are many).

-In an interview for the brand’s 25th anniversary (this year UNDERCOVER turns 30), Takahashi clarified this position, saying: “It was natural for me to interpret music or movies that I grew up with – that shaped me.
+In an interview for the brand’s 25th anniversary (UNDERCOVER turned 30 this year), Takahashi clarified this position, saying: “It was natural for me to interpret music or movies that I grew up with – that shaped me.
 I was always interested in rebellion.
 So, I decided to make clothes that are not merely beautiful; I wanted to interpret culture into fashion.”
 Particularly in these last few seasons, UNDERCOVER’s cinematic influences have gone from subtle to in-your-face.

 Here, we break down the major films (and a few series) that have inspired Jun Takahashi’s work.
 Unsurprisingly, his celluloid leanings echo UNDERCOVER’s preoccupation with the dark side of humanity, resulting in a hearty dose of horror and psychological thriller movies among other cinema classics.
 So whether you’ve seen them all or are due for a rewatch, here is one killer recommendation list.